Paying for PrEP

 • Descovy (tenofovir alafenamide/emtricitabine) DIN: 02454424

-If the amount that you have to pay is still high, you may be able to use the Trillium Drug Plan to help with those costs.
-See “See Trillium Drug Program.”
+If your out-of-pocket (te amount that you have to pay yourself) is still too high, you can use the Trillium Drug Plan to help cover the costs.

 People with no or limited drug coverage